 The first Women in Collections Resource Council (WICRC) Water Cooler Chat kicked off in January with an attendance of 25 women.
 It tackled a number of topics, including boosting employee engagement, the current state of hybrid work and more.

-Spearheaded by Debra Ciskey, chair of the WICRC, the Water Cooler Chat is an uplifting, professional 30-minute networking event for women in collections.
+Spearheaded by Debra Ciskey, chair of the WICRC, the Water Cooler Chat is an uplifting, professional 30-minute networking event led by women in collections.
 The monthly virtual meetup is an opportunity to connect with your industry peers, ask questions, get feedback or simply socialize.

 Each session, held on the second Thursday of every month, will include a new host from the WICRC who will kick off the discussion with a prompt based on current events and challenges in the accounts receivable management (ARM) industry.
 After the introduction, the host will open the floor for participants to share their thoughts.